8gears/do/README.md

 ## Why Do

-There are [many build-tools](https://en.wikipedia.org/wiki/List_of_build_automation_software) that are more powerful, versatile and expressive then **Do**.
-Usually you should be fine with a well-known build tool.
-In some cases however the major build tools aren't the best fit or need some sort of extension.
-Another purpose of **Do** is to tame the uncontrolled growth and complexity of Shell build scripts.
-By providing consistent interfaces, documentation, reference and best practices on how to use and build **Do** scripts.
-It should be possible to make **Do** scripts recognizable and understandable even if they are customized.
+There are [many build-tools](https://en.wikipedia.org/wiki/List_of_build_automation_software) that are more powerful, versatile and expressive than Do.
+If you are already using a well-known build tool keep on using it.
+Do is for use cases where the major build tools aren't the best fit.
+The second purpose of Do is to tame the complexity of usual Shell build scripts.
+By providing consistent interfaces, documentation, reference and best practices on how to use and write Do scripts.
+Do scripts should be recognizable and understandable even if they are customized.

 Here are some use cases where **Do** can shine: